 Scaffolding can have guardrails installed that should be used by all workers.
 If the scaffolding you are working on is higher than 10 feet it should have guardrails on all three sides of the equipment that does not face the building.
 It is still dangerous on the side that faces the building so you should install guardrails there as well.

-Inspect the Scaffolding Regularly
+Inspect The Scaffolding Regularly

 The scaffolding needs to be inspected often to ensure there is nothing wrong with it and to ensure the safety of all those working on it.
-The best time to inspect the scaffolding is in the morning, especially if the job site is left empty in the overnight hours.
+The best time to inspect the scaffolding is in the morning, especially if the job site is left empty during the overnight hours.
 An inspection will help you find broken equipment, loose straps, and issues with the anchors that can be repaired prior to the next use.

-Organize the Scaffolding
+Organize The Scaffolding

 All of the equipment and the materials loaded onto the scaffolding should always be organized.
 When things are in the proper place it will help prevent you and other workers from tripping and getting hurt.
-This includes putting tools away so they do not drop to the ground below or even damaged by getting stepped on.
+This includes putting tools away so they do not drop to the ground below or are even damaged by getting stepped on.

 Always Wear PPE

 Never board scaffolding without wearing your personal protective equipment, or PPE.
 This gear includes harnesses, a hard hat, goggles, non-slip shoes, gloves, and any other equipment that can keep you safe while on the scaffolding.